AmericanBotanicalPharmacy/redirector/README.md

   t.boolean  "source_is_case_sensitive", :default => false, :null => false # Is the source regex cas sensitive or not t.string   "destination",                                 :null => false
-  t.boolean  "active",                   :default => false                 # Should this rule be applied or not t.datetime "created_at",                                  :null => false
-  t.datetime "updated_at",                                  :null => false
+  t.boolean  "active",                   :default => false                 # Should this rule be applied or not t.string   "rule_type", :default => 'REWRITE'                            # REWRITE: source will show and not be changed. / REDIRECT: url will be changed to destination. t.datetime "created_at",                                  :null => false t.datetime "updated_at",                                  :null => false
 end